be-smals-thim/be-ebox-enterprise-integration-support/federation/federation_ws.md

 The Federation WS allows to
 - Know the list of Document Providers
-- Know the preferences of a particular eBox (enterprise)
+- Know the preferences of a particular e-Box (enterprise)

-A ``POST /eboxPreferences/search``call allows to know whether the enterprise has opt for receiving his messages exclusively in eBox or when he visited his eBox for the last time.
+A ``POST /eboxPreferences/search``call allows to know whether the enterprise has opt for receiving his messages exclusively in e-Box or when he visited his e-Box for the last time.

-The same call will in the future provide indicative information about the number of messages and unread messages that are available in the eBox.
+The same call will in the future provide indicative information about the number of messages and unread messages that are available in the e-Box.

 ``PATCH /eboxPreferences`` is not supported for the DP use case.

-### What are eBox preferences for?
+### What are e-Box preferences for?

-There are two use cases for eBox preferences
+There are two use cases for e-Box preferences

 1) You implement the /publishMessage endpoint of a DP.
-In this case you should call eBox Preferences in order to know whether the user already has an eBox or not.
-If he does not have an eBox a special status code need to be sent in the reply.
+In this case you should call e-Box Preferences in order to know whether the user already has an e-Box or not.
+If he does not have an e-Box a special status code need to be sent in the reply.
-2) You want to know if someone is using his eBox in order to decide on whether to send via messages via eBox or via Paper.
+2) You want to know if someone is using his e-Box in order to decide on whether to send via messages via e-Box or via Paper.
 This use case mostly applies to Document senders.

 ### Technical information